 3.1.2.
 Risk:

 The risk is a most probable loss of Investment.
-There are two types of risk systematic or symmetric risk, and other is the unsystematic or asymmetric risk.
+There are two types of risk: systematic or symmetric risk and other is unsystematic or asymmetric risk.

-1. Symmetric Risk, this risk is known as a market risk which almost same for all.
-This risk is the non-diversifiable risk for investors.
+- Symmetric Risk: this risk is known as a market risk, which is almost the same for all.
+This risk is a non-diversifiable risk for investors.

-2. Asymmetric risk, this risk is known as a firm risk which varies for firms.
-This is the diversifiable risk by creating a portfolio.
+- Asymmetric risk, the risk is known as a firm risk, which varies for firms.
+This is the diversifiable risk of creating a portfolio.

-Mostly the Investors demand for the asymmetric risk form the firm so on average the required rate of return meets their demands.
+Mostly, the Investors demand asymmetric risk from the firm, so on average, the required rate of return meets their demands.

 3.1.3.
 Beta understanding: